Physician Assistant Resume Examples

 - Include any specialized certifications or training relevant to the Physician Assistant role, such as Advanced Cardiac Life Support (ACLS) or Pediatric Advanced Life Support (PALS).

-- Showcase your EHR (Electronic Health Records) proficiency and other relevant software skills.
+- Surface your EHR (Electronic Health Records) proficiency and other relevant software skills.

 - Provide examples of situations where you've demonstrated critical thinking and problem-solving in clinical settings.